SAP Negotiations

 Recommendations

-• Engage Legal/Experts: Always have experienced legal or licensing consultants review SAP contracts, focusing on these key terms.
+• Engage Legal/Experts: Always have experienced legal or licensing consultants review SAP contracts, with a focus on these key terms.
 They can often suggest protective language you might not think of.

 • Prioritize Must-Haves: Decide which clauses (price caps, flex rights, indirect use clarity, etc.) are non-negotiable for you and hold your ground on those.
 You may trade on less critical points, but protect what truly matters to your business.

 • Stay Educated: Learn from others.
 Leverage SAP user groups or industry forums to find out what terms similar companies have negotiated.
-If a peer got a price increase cap or a favorable clause, you can ask for it, too.
+If a peer receives a price increase cap or a favorable clause, you can also ask for it.

 FAQ